-The facilitators will review the evaluation form, student learning outcomes, expectations, and written assignments during introduction to the course and at orientation to the facility.
+The facilitators will review the evaluation form, student learning outcomes, expectations, and written assignments during introduction to the course and at orientation the facility.

-The following evaluation forms are part of the permanent record and maintained for one year following graduation: Fundamentals of Nursing final evaluation, Fundamentals of Nursing II final evaluation, Maternity, Pediatrics, Mental Health and Medical Surgical mid-term and final evaluation and Geriatric Nursing final evaluation.
-The bi-weekly two-page evaluation tools may be utilized following a clinical weekend in Fundamentals of Nursing II and Medical Surgical Nursing.
+The following evaluation forms are part of the permanent record and maintained for one year following graduation: Fundamentals of Nursing Final evaluation, Fundamentals of Nursing II final evaluation, Medical Surgical mid-term and final evaluation and Geriatric Nursing final evaluation.
+The bi-weekly two-page evaluation tools are utilized following a clinical weekend in Fundamentals of Nursing II and Medical Surgical Nursing.
 They give the students feedback regarding their ability to meet expected outcomes.
-They are not part of the permanent record but can be used for direct remediation if needed.
+They are not part of the permanent record but can be used to direct remediation if needed.